-SUMMARY: This amendment adopts a new airworthiness directive (AD) that is applicable to certain Textron Lycoming reciprocating engines.
-This action requires removal from service of defective piston pins, and replacement with serviceable parts.
-This amendment is prompted by a report of failure of a piston pin.
-The actions specified in this AD are intended to prevent piston pin failure, which could result in engine failure.
+SUMMARY: This amendment supersedes an existing airworthiness directive (AD), applicable to Avco Lycoming and Textron Lycoming reciprocating engines, that currently requires removal from service of defective piston pins, and replacement with serviceable parts.
+This amendment adds additional affected engine models that may have defective piston pins installed, and references a revised service bulletin.
+This amendment is prompted by the determination that additional engine models may have defective piston pins installed.
+The actions specified by this AD are intended to prevent piston pin failure, which could result in engine failure.

-DATES: Effective January 21, 1997.
+DATES: Effective August 12, 1997.

-The incorporation by reference of certain publications listed in the regulations is approved by the Director of the Federal Register as of January 21, 1997.
+The incorporation by reference of certain publications listed in the regulations is approved by the Director of the Federal Register as of August 12, 1997.

-Comments for inclusion in the Rules Docket must be received on or before March 4, 1997.
+Comments for inclusion in the Rules Docket must be received on or before September 26, 1997.

-ADDRESSES: Submit comments in triplicate to the Federal Aviation Administration (FAA), New England Region, Office of the Assistant Chief Counsel, Attention: Rules Docket No. 96-ANE-37,

-12 New England Executive Park, Burlington, MA 01803-5299.
+ADDRESSES: Submit comments in triplicate to the Federal Aviation Administration (FAA), New England Region, Office of the Assistant Chief Counsel, Attention: Rules Docket No. 97-ANE-26-AD, 12 New England Executive Park, Burlington, MA 01803-5299.
+Comments may also be sent via the Internet using the following address: "9-ad-engineprop@faa.dot.gov".
+Comments sent via the Internet must contain the docket number in the subject line.

-The service information referenced in this AD may be obtained from Textron Lycoming,
+The service information referenced in this AD may be obtained from Textron Lycoming, fax (516) 568-2716.

 652 Oliver St., Williamsport, PA 17701; telephone (717) 327-7278, fax (717) 327-7022.
-This information may be examined at the FAA, New England Region, Office of the Assistant Chief Counsel, 12 New England Executive Park, Burlington, MA; or at the Office of the Federal Register, 800 North Capitol Street, NW., suite 700, Washington, DC.
+This information may be examined at the FAA, New England Region, Office of the Assistant Chief Counsel, Burlington, MA; or at the Office of the Federal Register, 800 North Capitol Street,